raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 ### Firmware and kernel

-You must load pre-release versions of the VideoCore firmware and kernel to the NVMe disk.
-When this software is officially released you can simply write the software to the NVMe disk directly with the rpi-imager app: until then the easiest way to perform the update is:
+You must load pre-release versions of the VideoCore firmware and Linux kernel to the NVMe disk.
+When this software is officially released you can simply write the software to the NVMe disk directly with the Raspberry Pi Imager app; until then the easiest way to perform the update is:

 1. Boot the CM4 with a blank SSD connected to the PCIe slot
 1. Use the `SD Card Copier` application on the desktop to copy the running OS image to the NVMe disk: be sure to enable the "new partition ids" option.